Azure/ResourceModules/modules/storage/storage-account/local-user/README.md

 ### Parameter: `hasSharedKey`

 Indicates whether shared key exists.
 Set it to false to remove existing shared key.

 - Required: No
 - Type: bool
 - Default: `False`

-### Parameter: `hasSshKey`

-Indicates whether SSH key exists.
-Set it to false to remove existing SSH key.
-- Required: Yes
-- Type: bool

-### Parameter: `hasSshPassword`

-Indicates whether SSH password exists.
-Set it to false to remove existing SSH password.
-- Required: Yes
-- Type: bool

 ### Parameter: `homeDirectory`

 The local user home directory.

 - Required: No
 - Type: string
 - Default: `''`

-### Parameter: `name`

-The name of the local user used for SFTP Authentication.
-- Required: Yes
-- Type: string

-### Parameter: `permissionScopes`

-The permission scopes of the local user.
-- Required: Yes
-- Type: array

 ### Parameter: `sshAuthorizedKeys`

 The local user SSH authorized keys for SFTP.

 - Required: No
 - Type: array
 - Default: `[]`

-### Parameter: `storageAccountName`

-The name of the parent Storage Account.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ## Outputs